grunt-gallery/grunt-digital-audit/grunt-ca.md

 With respect to both content organisation and web development, the grunt.ca website needs some work to make it cleaner and more consistent.

-The choice of using WordPress for the CMS still seems to be a good one because currently [more than 42% of internet is powered by WordPress](https://aovup.com/stats/wordpress/) and there are many web/software developers who know how to make and fix WordPress sites.
-WordPress CMS marketshare as of 2021 was [64.6%](https://aovup.com/stats/wordpress/) and in 2023 WordPress' global marketshare is estimated to be [63.1%](https://www.wpbeginner.com/research/cms-market-share-report-latest-trends-and-usage-stats/).
-For these reasons WordPress is still a solid choice as a long-term CMS.
+The choice of using WordPress for the CMS still seems to be a good one because currently [more than 42% of the internet is powered by WordPress](https://aovup.com/stats/wordpress/) and there are many web/software developers who know how to make and fix WordPress sites.
+WordPress CMS market share as of 2021 was [64.6%](https://aovup.com/stats/wordpress/) and in 2023 WordPress' global market share is estimated to be [63.1%](https://www.wpbeginner.com/research/cms-market-share-report-latest-trends-and-usage-stats/).
+For these reasons, WordPress is still a solid choice as a long-term CMS.

 That being said, there are numerous methods for building websites that were not around when the grunt.ca website was originally made.